learn-co-curriculum/html-css-cli-basics/README.md

 Watch the video below if you are unfamiliar with the command line.
 It will walk you through basic commands that we will use daily in this course.
 It will also be helpful later when you start setting up git.

-*Note: When practicing the commands, use the terminal in your Learn IDE instead of the Terminal on your computer.
+**Note:** When practicing the commands, use the terminal in your Learn IDE instead of the Terminal on your computer.
 The instructions in the video will prompt you to use the Terminal on your computer, but USE the Learn IDE instead.
 When you open the IDE, the Terminal area is at the bottom half of the IDE interface.
-Almost all of the commands that we cover will work in your IDE.*
+Almost all of the commands that we cover will work in your IDE.

-*Commands That Will Not Work in the IDE: Around the 11:30 in the video, you will be prompted to use the command `open index.html` in your Terminal.
+**Commands That Will Not Work in the IDE:** Around the 11:30 mark in the video, you will be prompted to use the command `open index.html` in your Terminal.
 This will NOT work with the IDE.
-Instead use the command `atom index.html`*
+Instead use the command `atom index.html`

 <iframe width="640" height="480" src="//www.youtube-nocookie.com/embed/s5S_2BdrMJE?rel=0" frameborder="0" allowfullscreen></iframe>